Application for an Annual Practising Certificate (APC)also involves undertaking Board recertification requirements.

 Podiatrists will be given an opportunity to make written and oral submissions prior to any decision being made to decline an Annual Practising Certificate application, or to include or vary conditions in the podiatrist's scope of practice.

-APC application form is available here.
-(This APC will expire on 31 March 2018).
+APC application form is available here:

 FAQ- Frequently asked questions on APC renewals

 1. Do I need to purchase an Annual Practising Certificate (APC)?

 If you intend to practise in New Zealand for all or any part if the year 1 April to 31 March you will need to obtain an APC.